Welcome from the Program Director

 Our faculty and staff are dedicated to sharing their strengths, mentorship, leadership and assistance as you seek to pursue your career.

 Gainesville is a spectacular city nestled in the heart of Florida and recently voted one of the most livable cities in the country.
 There is a wonderful night life, nurturing atmosphere for families as well as leading sports teams for all fanatics…Go Gators!

 Residency is both intellectually rigorous and challenging; however UF also prides itself in attaining a flexible, personal, and supportive atmosphere for its residents.

 Residents dedicate their PG-3 year to an outpatient setting.
 The PG-3 year balanced with the PG-1 and 2 years empowers each resident to step into the role of functioning independently, developing skills and judgment on an individual basis.
 Faculty serve as role models mentoring residents both clinically as well as through didactic sessions specific to your level of training.

 The final year of residency is primarily dedicated to elective time offering a vast arena of opportunities for those choosing a career in academic medicine, community psychiatry or pursing a fellowship.
-UF provides exceptional fellowship training to residents who elect to remain in Gainesville and pursue careers in Forensic Psychiatry, Child and Adolescent Psychiatry, Addiction Medicine and Public Psychiatry.
+UF provides exceptional fellowship training to residents who elect to remain in Gainesville and pursue careers in Forensic Psychiatry, Child and Adolescent Psychiatry, , Geriatric Psychiatry, Addiction Medicine, and Public Psychiatry.

 Our department fosters excellence beginning at the resident level where education is the forefront.
 We invite you to join us in this pursuit as we strive to mentor and guide you in becoming leaders of our field!